Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Therefore, we can sing the song all year long.
 So, light the candle of joy in your heart because as long as you have a heartbeat, the joy of the Lord is your strength (Nehemiah 8:10).

 The word "love" is in the Bible about 310 times.
 Throughout the Bible, God taught on the subject of love.
 He taught us to love our neighbor as we love ourselves.
 He taught us to love our enemies.
 The Bible has so many commandments about love because God Himself is love and He wants others to feel that emotion and display it all the time.

-Therefore, light the candle of love in your heart so you will be reminded to love not just as Christmas time but every day of the year.
+Therefore, light the candle of love in your heart so you will be reminded to love not only at Christmas time but also every day of the year.

 For each question, choose the best answer.
 The answer key is below.

 - What is the theme for the first week of Advent?